 - 1. Listed in the California Register of Historical Resources; - 2.
 Listed on the National Register of Historic Places; - 3.
 Determined to be eligible for listing in the California Register of Historical Resources by the State Historical Resources Commission; - 4.
-A Historic Resource as defined in Section 12-1603 (o) of the Historic Preservation Ordinance (HPO), or a local historic district as defined in Section 12-1603 (s) of the HPO, or a contributor to a local historic district, unless the resource has been found not to be historically or culturally significant by a preponderance of the evidence pursuant to Section 10(b) (2) (iv) of the Historic Environmental Review Ordinance (HERO), if/when it is adopted by the City Council; - 5.
-Identified as significant in an historical resource survey meeting the requirements of Section 5024.1(g) of the Public Resources Code, unless the resource has been found not to be historically or culturally significant by a preponderance of the evidence pursuant to Section 10(b) (2) (iv) of the HERO (if/when it is adopted by the City Council; or, - 6.
-A Potential Significant Resource that, after further analysis and review, the City has determined should be treated as a Historically Significant Resource pursuant to the procedures in Section 9(b)(3) of the HERO (if/when it is adopted by the City Council.
+A Historic Resource as defined in Section 12-1603(o) of the Historic Preservation Ordinance (HPO), or a local historic district as defined in Section 12-1603(s) of the HPO, or a contributor to a local historic district, unless the resource has been found not to be historically or culturally significant by a preponderance of the evidence pursuant to Section 10(b) (2) (iv) of the Historic Environmental Review Ordinance (HERO); - 5.
+Identified as significant in an historical resource survey meeting the requirements of Section 5024.1(g) of the Public Resources Code, unless the resource has been found not to be historically or culturally significant by a preponderance of the evidence pursuant to Section 10(b) (2) (iv) of the HERO; or, - 6.
+A Potential Significant Resource that, after further analysis and review, the City has determined should be treated as a Historically Significant Resource pursuant to the procedures in Section 9(b)(3) of the HERO.